sg16-unicode/sg16/OperatingProcedures.md

 Most informal discussion occurs on Slack in the [sg16_unicode channel within the Cpplang workspace](https://cpplang.slack.com/messages/sg16_unicode).
 Participants will require an invitation to the Cpplang workspace to join the channel.
 An invitation can be requested by contacting the SG16 chair via the contact information listed above.
+Another option is self-invitation by using [this link](https://cpplang.now.sh/).

 ## Meetings